Skip to content

 A standard MCP instruction flagged as “prompt injection” gets rated HIGH because prompt injection is inherently high-impact — even when the detection is a false positive.

-mcp-scan v2.0.1 found 116 findings across a different dimension — config-level issues rather than tool-level patterns.
+mcp-scan v0.4.3 works on a different dimension: config-level issues rather than tool-level patterns.

-The 96 server mutations are the bulk of mcp-scan’s findings.
+The 33 server mutations are the bulk of mcp-scan’s findings — one per scanned server.

 An MCP server mutation occurs when a tool’s definition — its description, parameters, or schema — changes between two consecutive tools/list calls to the same server.
 This matters because a malicious server could present benign tool definitions during initial inspection, then switch to harmful definitions once the AI agent trusts it.
 However, server mutations can also be completely benign: config reloads, dynamic tool generation, or non-deterministic descriptions all produce the same signal.